A Study on the Block Relocation Problem: Lower Bound Derivations and Strong Formulations: Derivations of Lower Bounds on the Number of Relocations

-which exactly gives LB4 as a valid lower bound.
+which exactly gives LB-N as a valid lower bound.

-$\blacksquare$ \textbf{Illustration}:\\ For the instance displayed in Figure \ref{figure: two_instances} (a), blocks 5 and 6 are above the target block in stack 4, blocks of the highest priorities in other three stacks are respectively blocks 7, 2 and 3 from the left to the right.
-Hence, $\mathcal{B}^4=\{5, 6; 7, 2, 3\}$.
-Since one of blocks 5 or 6 cannot become WP if both of them are relocated only once, $\mathcal{B}^4$ satisfies P4, and we set LB4=LB1+1=2+1=3.
-For the instance displayed in Figure \ref{figure: two_instances} (b), blocks 17, 14, 12 and 10 are above the target block in stack 2, the blocks of highest priorities in the other three stacks are respectively blocks 2, 5 and 4 from the left to the right.
-Hence, $\mathcal{B}^4=\{17, 14, 12, 10; 2, 5, 4\}$.
-Since block 17 cannot be relocated once to be WP, $\mathcal{B}^4$ satisfies P4, and we have LB4=LB1+1=8+1=9.
+$\blacksquare$ \textbf{Illustration}:\\ { For the instance displayed in Figure \ref{figure: two_instances} (a), block 5 is above the target block, i.e., block 1, in stack 4, and the blocks with the highest priority in each of the other three stacks are respectively blocks 4, 13 and 2 from the left to the right.
+Hence, $\mathbb{B}^4 = \{5\} \cup \{4, 13, 2\}$.
+Since block 5 can become WP if is relocated to stack 2, $\mathbb{B}^4$ does not satisfies P4, and we update the configuration by removing blocks 1 and 5.
+For this new configuration, block 2 becomes the target block and blocks 6 and 7 are above it in stack 3.
+The blocks with the highest priority in each of the other three stacks are respectively blocks 4, 13 and 3 from the left to the right.
+Hence, $\mathbb{B}^4 = \{6, 7\} \cup \{4, 13, 3\}$.
+Since one of blocks 6 and 7 cannot become WP if both of them are relocated only once, $\mathbb{B}^4$ satisfies P4, and we set $\text{LB-N} = \text{LB}_1 + 1 = 5 + 1 = 6$.} For the instance displayed in Figure \ref{figure: two_instances} (b), blocks 17, 14, 12 and 10 are above the target block in stack 2, and the blocks with the highest priority in each of the other three stacks are respectively blocks 2, 5 and 4 from the left to the right. {Hence, $\mathbb{B}^4 = \{17, 14, 12, 10\} \cup \{2, 5, 4\}$.} Since block 17 cannot be relocated once to be WP, $\mathbb{B}^4$ satisfies P4, and we have $\text{LB-N} = \text{LB}_1 + 1 = {9 + 1 = 10}$.